tipo159/rust-instruction-dispatch/README.md

 [^2]: Peter Liniker.
 2017.
 Virtual Machine Dispatch Experiments in Rust.
 Retrieved from <https://pliniker.github.io/post/dispatchers/>.

-In my environment (MacBook Pro 13" 2020 Apple M1), Direct Tail Call Threading was faster than Switch Dispatch.
+In my environment (MacBook Pro 13" 2020 Apple M1), Direct Tail Call Threading was fastest in Rust as well as C.

 ## Installation

 This project is written in Rust and C. To install Rust, please refer to [here](https://www.rust-lang.org/tools/install).

-Also, the implementations of Direct Threading and Optimized Direct Threading in Rust are for Aarch64 and x86_64.
-If you want to support other architectures, you need to rewrite the inline assembly in the source code.

 After downloading this project, build it with the following commands.